The Puritan’s idea of hell is a place where everybody has to mind his own business. Wendell Phillips, attributed

 - rumor or report of an intimate nature (Merriam Webster)

 A number of other sources connect gossip with slander.
 (Wikipedia) I believe that this connection is key.

 Gossip is idle talk or rumor, especially about personal or private affairs of others.
 It is one of the oldest and most common means of sharing facts, views and slander.
 This term is used pejoratively by its reputation for the introduction of errors and variations into the information transmitted, and it also describes idle chat, a rumor of personal, or trivial nature.

 When is gossip bad?

-It is obviously bad when it is slander which means a false tale which is intended to hurt another.
-However, sometimes the intent is good but the results are bad.
-This occurs when a confidence is shared with the expectation that it will be kept.
-It is vital to know the rules of the game when one is talking confidentially as I learned the hard way.
+It is obviously bad when it is slander which means a false tale that is intended to hurt another.
+However, sometimes the intent is good, but the results are bad.
+This occurs when confidence is shared with the expectation that it will be kept.
+Knowing the rules of the game when one is talking confidentially is vital, as I learned the hard way.

 Years ago, I was in a Bible study with a family whose husband had done something very hurtful to his wife.
 In fact, it was grounds for a divorce and that was being discussed.
 We all were trying to support the entire family but especially the wife.
 Several Bible studies were filled up trying to give her support and letting her vent.
 The day before the third meeting, another neighbor was joining the study.
 Due to the anticipated nature of the discussion, I decided to inform this person of the issue so that she would be prepared.
 I told her of the confidential nature of the problem and assumed all would be well since I had known her for years.